Kyle Patrick Alvarez: Career

 the 1971 experiment of the same name, premiered at the 2015 Sundance Film Festival, where it received the Alfred P. Sloan Prize.
 It received positive reviews and was distributed by IFC Films.
 Alvarez has also directed four episodes of the Netflix series 13 Reasons Why.

 Alvarez directed the second season of the Amazon series Homecoming which premiered on May 22, 2020.

 Personal life

 Alvarez lives in Los Angeles.
-He is openly gay.
+He is gay.